abimur-123/abimur-123.github.io/_posts/2018-08-06-The-Week-in-Machine-Learning.markdown

 tags: [NIMH, brain, mental illness, real-estate, emotions, facial-recognition, keras, fairness, ethics]
 ---

-Been a week where we were greated to the news of - **OpenAI Bots Crush the Best Human Dota 2 Players in the World**.
-What next for the OpenAI team?
+This week we were greeted to the news of - **OpenAI Bots Crush the Best Human Dota 2 Players in the World**.
+So, what next for the OpenAI team?

 In this week's post, I explore the use of machine learning in mental health, real-estate and a paper that can accurately predict human emotions.
 I finally discuss an article on HBR that encourages data scientists to make "fairness by design" a part of the machine learning model development cycle.